 - "Prevention is better than cure".
 Don't run yourself into the ground.
-Make sure you're eating healthily and sleeping enough will give you a better chance of staying healthy.
+Making sure you're eating healthily and sleeping enough will give you a better chance of staying healthy.

 - If you are worried make sure you talk to someone.
 There are places you can go for support with whatever you are worrying about.

 Current and prospective students can email them on firstname.lastname@example.org or ring on 01225 876543.
-You can also find more information on the University’s Student Support Page.
+You can also find more information on the University’s Student Wellbeing Page.

-Also remember to follow @BathSpaSSS on Twitter to keep up with lots of useful tips and information.
+Also remember to follow @BSUwellbeing on Twitter to keep up with lots of useful tips and information.

-Alternatively, for independent and impartial advice, email our Student Advice Centre, on email@example.com.
+Alternatively, for independent and impartial advice, email the Students' Union Advice Centre, on email@example.com.

-The doctors surgery that the University uses is Fairfield Park Health Centre
+The University Medical Service is provided by Fairfield Park Health Centre.

 For more information on appointments visit the Medical Service page of the University’s website